 But skimp on the essentials, and you might struggle to validate your product-market fit.
 Finding the sweet spot – the features with the highest impact – is paramount to proving your business case effectively.

-Here’s the thing: bombarding users with a feature-laden platform can be counter-productive.
+Here’s the thing: bombarding marketplace users with a feature-laden platform can be counter-productive.
 It can be confusing to navigate, expensive to develop, and ultimately, distract from the core value you offer.
 Take the cautionary tale of Pets.com, the ill-fated e-commerce giant.

 Their initial platform boasted a virtual pet cemetery, live chat with veterinarians, and even an online pet hotel booking service – all before they’d even proven the concept of selling pet food online.
 Unsurprisingly, they sputtered out in the dot-com bubble burst.